Neutral / cushion / high arch

 Asics Amplica size and fit

 The Asics Amplica employs a standard running shoe length, though it would be helpful to know that there are consumers who felt that the sizing scheme was smaller than the usual.
 When it comes to the width, the options are D – Medium and B – Medium for men and women, respectively.
 Note: A narrowness was perceived by many purchasers.

 AHAR® (Asics High Abrasion Rubber) covers the contact points of the heel and forefoot sections.
-This material is highly resistant to abrasion, so its job is to keep the midsole safe from the debilitating effects of surface contact.
+This material is highly resistant to abrasion and it has been used in several Asics running shoes like the Asics GT 1000 7and GT 2000 7.
+Its job is to keep the midsole safe from the debilitating effects of surface contact.

 The forefoot of the Asics Amplica’s external pad features a set of flex grooves.
 These shallow depressions are meant to encourage the platform to bend in conjunction with the foot as it gears itself towards the toe-off.

 The AmpliFoam is a technology that’s configured to give comfortable cushioning and enabled toe-offs.
 This compound has a soft texture, but it’s built to be resilient enough to propel the foot forward with energy.
 It can be flexed mildly to help in the natural rolling motion of the gait.

 A sock liner is placed above the AmpliFoam midsole.
 This removable piece is made of lightweight ethylene vinyl acetate (EVA).
 Its job is to add a bit more underfoot support.

 The upper unit of the Asics Amplica makes use of engineered mesh, which is a lightweight textile that has a seamless construction.
 It encourages environmental air to maintain a cool and dry interior for the foot.